Koffi Olomide: 2018: Arrest warrant in Zambia

 On 28 December 2012, Koffi reportedly assaulted Rwandan photojournalist Jean Nepomuscene Ndayisenga at a gig held at the Taj Pamodzi hotel in Lusaka, Zambia.
 Koffi was alleged to have kicked Ndayisenga in the face as he tried to take photographs of the singer after a performance at the venue.
 Ndayisenga further asserted that his left middle finger was fractured, and his camera lens was damaged.
 Despite Koffi's subsequent apology, Ndayisenga pursued legal recourse.
 On 27 December 2017, Ndayisenga petitioned the Director of Public Prosecutions, seeking authorization to initiate a private prosecution against Koffi for assault and unlawful bodily harm, which was granted in correspondence dated 12 January 2018.

 The issue resurfaced in July 2018, when it was publicized that Koffi was slated to perform in Lusaka and Kitwe.
 Consequently, Ndayisenga sought an adjournment from the court to facilitate the service of a summons on Koffi upon his arrival in Zambia on 26 July, with a court appearance scheduled for 27 July.
-However, on 20 July, the Zambia Police Service, through the Department of Public Relations, issued a statement confirming that Koffi was permitted to perform in Zambia, as there was no international arrest warrant against him.
-The case was subsequently dismissed due to insufficient evidence.
+However, on 20 July, the Zambia Police Service, through the Department of Public Relations, issued a statement confirming that Koffi was permitted to perform in Zambia, as there was no Interpol arrest warrant against him, no criminal record in Zambia, and the case was subsequently dismissed due to insufficient evidence.

 On 21 September 2018, Koffi was expected to appear before a judge, but he failed to attend the court session.
 As a result, magistrate Mwandu Sakala issued a warrant for his arrest, yet Koffi departed Zambia without impediment.